Church of the Nativity (UNESCO World Heritage Site)

 614

-Despite Christian church, the Church of the Nativity was saved because there was a beautiful mosaic of “Adoration of the Magi” on its floor.
+Though it was a Christian church, the Church of the Nativity escaped devastation because there was a beautiful mosaic of “Adoration of the Magi” on its floor.

 around the 12th century

-At the end of 11th century, the Crusades re-established Christian control.
+At the end of the 11th century, the Crusades re-established Christian control.

 In the 12th century, the Church of the Nativity served important roles; Kings of the Franks used the church for their coronations.